Types of Rhinoplasty: 5 Things to Know

 Types Of Nose JobsYou will probably want to see your nose job results immediately, but patience is needed.
 Complete results cannot be seen for several months.

-It may be hard to breathe through the nose for the first day because of nasal packing or selling.
+It may be hard to breathe through the nose for the first day because of nasal packing or swelling.
 This is the case for both open rhinoplasty and closed rhinoplasty.
-You also can have some pain that can be controlled with medication.
+You can also have some pain that can be controlled with medication.
 But most people don’t need pain drugs after the first two days.

-Your surgeon may advise putting ice or cold compress on the nose for a few days.
-Swelling also can be reduced by elevating your head for a few days.
-Note that you cannot blow your nose for awhile after a nose job; you can address this problem with decongestants.
+Your surgeon may advise putting ice or a cold compress on the nose for a few days.
+Swelling can also be reduced by elevating your head for a few days.
+Note that you cannot blow your nose for a while after a nose job; you can address this problem with decongestants.

 After about a week, your surgeon will remove your bandages.
 You’ll still have swelling, but much of it will go away after two weeks.
 By one month after the procedure, most swelling should be gone, and you can start to see how your ‘new’ nose will look.
 But all swelling can take up to a year to go away.